Work Opportunity Tax Credit

 - To promote the hiring of individuals who qualify as a member of a target group.

-- To provide a federal tax credit to employers who hire these individuals.
+- To provide a federal tax credit of up to $9,600 to employers who hire these individuals.

 Apply for Work Opportunity Tax Credits

-Employers with 24 employees or less, without agent/consultant representation, are also encouraged to submit new applications online through eWOTC, but they also have the option to mail the applications to:
+Employers with 24 employees or less, without agent/consultant representation, are also encouraged to submit new applications using eWOTC.
+They can also mail the applications to:

 Employment Development Department